Healthy Pumpkin Muffins

 • Add mix-ins.
 Add chocolate chips to make healthy pumpkin chocolate chip muffins or fold through some walnuts and pecans for some crunch.

-• Pumpkin muffins with applesauce.
+• Add applesauce.
 Replace half the pumpkin with unsweetened applesauce.
 This gives the muffins a slightly less intense pumpkin flavor while keeping them perfectly moist and fluffy.

-• Healthy pumpkin banana muffins.
+• Add banana.
 Swap out half the pumpkin for mashed banana.

-• Pumpkin oatmeal muffins.
+• Oatmeal muffins.
 Do as I did and make a simple oatmeal streusel on top.
 Combine rolled oats with coconut sugar and sprinkle on top of each muffin before baking them.
 Drizzle with a simple powdered sugar glaze.

 Storage instructions